Logo

 Places to visit in Conwy

-On the busy quayside, by the bobbing fishing boats and shrilly calling gulls, stands the smallest house in Britain, the red painted dwelling consists of two rooms linked by a staircase and was said to have been built in the town walls to avoid paying taxes. the house's last inhabitant was said to be a fisherman.
+On the busy quayside, by the bobbing fishing boats and shrilly calling gulls, stands the smallest house in Britain, the red painted dwelling consists of two rooms linked by a staircase and was said to have been built in the town walls to avoid paying taxes.
+The house has been occupied since the sixteenth century and last occupied in around 1900, by Robert Jones, a local fisherman, whose descendants still own the house today.

 Plas Mawr, (which translates as 'great mansion') just off the High Street, an architectural gem, is one of the best preserved Elizabethan town houses in Britain and perhaps the most visited building after the castle.
 It was once owned by the influential Robert Wynn, a courtier who rose to emminence amongst the Welsh gentry.Open:- June - Aug, Tues - Sun, 9.30am - 6.00pm, April, May and Sept, Tues - Sun 9.30am - 5pm, Oct Tues - Sun, 9.30am - 4pm.